-- This application seeks to amend condition 1 (which lists the approved plans) to regularise the raising of the land levels to the western half of the site where the dwellings are sited, towards the ditch.
-The majority of those works have already been undertaken with the land levels having been raised between 0.43 metres and 0.83 metres above the original ground level.
-The applicant's position is that these works were undertaken as a practical operational necessity for the development and that their requirement was implicit in the originally approved details.
-In seeking to implement the permission granted, the applicant has effectively raised levels where not prescriptively referenced on the approved drawings, to maintain a generally level site, avoiding undue and potentially impractical level changes between the approved floor levels, manhole levels and the surrounding ground. - 3.3 As further clarification, it is confirmed that the details approved under N/084/0438/19 established finished levels for the dwellings themselves and also for the drainage manhole covers and road within the site.
-Those specific approved levels remain unchanged for this application, such that consideration and regularisation is only in respect of those areas of the site for which precise levels were not confirmed and have been raised.
-That 'across the site' level of increase was considered by officers to be too significant to be considered as a non material amendment, thus requiring submission of this s.73 application in attempt to regularise the situation.
-The approved reserved matter details also secured post and rail treatments for the rear western boundaries of dwellings together with structural landscaping.
+- 3.2 As set out for the previous application (2204/23) on this agenda, the circumstances for this proposal are essentially the same.
+In essence, the application seeks to amend condition no. 2 (which lists the approved plans) in attempt to regularise the raising of the land level to the western half of the site where the approved dwellings are proposed.
+The land level is proposed to be raised between 0.43 metres and 0.83 metres above the existing ground. - 3.3 In seeking to implement the permission granted, the applicant has effectively raised levels where not prescriptively referenced on the approved drawings, to maintain a generally level site, avoiding undue and potentially impractical level changes between the approved floor levels, manhole levels and the surrounding ground. - 3.4 Finished floor levels for the dwellings themselves and also for the drainage manhole covers and road within the site were effectively secured through consideration of the 10 dwelling, larger scheme.
+Those specific approved levels are not proposed for amendment and remained unchanged for the larger development proposal, such that consideration and regularisation of revised levels was only required and a consideration in respect of those areas of the site for which precise levels were not confirmed and have been raised. - In the context of the larger development, there is in effect, an agreed levels position for the eastern section of the site, but no permitted raising of levels for the western section closest to neighbours on St Mary's Close and an intervening drainage ditch.
+The applicant has clarified (as noted above) a practical intention for raising the levels, but it is not considered that they were a part of the approved scheme, such that there is need for them to be potentially regularised.
+For this application, relating to the four amended dwelling types, the permission granted, equally did not specify increased levels for the site. this application, therefore seeks regularisation of that position to ensure consistency across the site and enable the development to continue.

-4.0 CONSULTATION
+.4.0 CONSULTATION

 4.1 Set out below are the consultation responses that have been received on this application.
-These responses may be summarised and full copies are available for inspection separately.
+These responses may be summarised, and full copies are available for inspection separately.
 Some of the comments made may not constitute material planning considerations.